 Portugal, Russia win World Cup qualifiers

-BELFAST, Northern Ireland (AP) - Cristiano Ronaldo scored a hat trick within 15 minutes to boost Portugal's hopes of qualifying directly for the World Cup with a 4-2 win at Northern Ireland, and Russia routed Luxembourg 4-1 in Group F on Friday.
+BELFAST, Northern Ireland (AP) - Cristiano Ronaldo scored a hat trick in the space of 15 minutes to boost Portugal's hopes of qualifying for the World Cup with a 4-2 win at nine-man Northern Ireland, while Russia trounced Luxembourg 4-1 in Group F on Friday.

-After Alexander Kokorin struck twice as Fabio Capello's Russia beat Luxembourg in Kazan to move provisionally to the top of the group, Portugal restored its two-point lead as Ronaldo made the difference in an ill-tempered game that saw three red cards at Windsor Park.
+After Alexander Kokorin struck twice as Fabio Capello's Russia beat Luxembourg in Kazan to move provisionally to the top of the group.
+Portugal later restored its two-point lead as Ronaldo made the difference in an ill-tempered game that saw three red cards at Windsor Park.

-But the Russians, who recovered from their surprise 1-0 defeat in Northern Ireland last month, have one game in hand and remain in good position to qualify directly for the finals in Brazil.
+But the Russians, who recovered from their surprise 1-0 defeat in Northern Ireland last month, have one game in hand and remain in a good position to qualify automatically for the finals in Brazil.

 Portugal stumbled when Jamie Ward gave the home team a 2-1 lead in the 52nd but left-back Chris Brunt received a red card at the hour-mark.

-The referee's decision boosted the Portuguese's spirits and Ronaldo leveled the score in the 68th, heading home a corner from Joao Moutinho past Roy Carroll.
-Left unmarked at the far post, Ronaldo doubled his tally with another header from close range and scored his 43rd international goal in the 83rd with a low free kick minutes after Kyle Lafferty was sent off for a late challenge.
+The dismissal lifted Portuguese spirits and Ronaldo leveled in the 68th, heading home a corner from Joao Moutinho.
+Left unmarked at the far post, Ronaldo doubled his tally with another header from close range and scored his 43rd international goal in the 83rd with a low free kick, minutes after Kyle Lafferty was sent off for a late challenge.

 In Kazan, a heavy downpour forced officials to delay the kickoff by an hour but the Russians did not waste time and scored inside 20 seconds when Kokorin lobbed Luxembourg goalkeeper Jonathan Joubert after collecting a pass from Alexander Kerzhakov.